bk7084/bk7084.github.io/index.md

 ![image](assets/images/crashcourse/error_msg.png)

 So, what exactly is a Python module?
-Simply put, a module is a python file that contains definitions of functions, classes, and variables.
+Simply put, a module is a Python file that contains definitions of functions, classes, and variables.
 In our case, it means that we need to install this module or package named **bk7084**.

-Open Anaconda-Prompt, then activate **compsim** using
+If you have not done so yet, activate **compsim** using

 ``` bash
 conda activate compsim